jinhan814/NN_implementation/NN_v1/README.md

 - Handwritten Digits Classification implemented by c++

-- used MLP model on NN_v1, w and b are initialized by trained w, b of NN_v1 model
+- used same MLP model as NN_v1, w and b are initialized by trained w, b of main.py

 - This code is solution code of [BOJ 18824](https://www.acmicpc.net/problem/18824).